BlackAgate/DimaYCollector/README.md

 How to install:
 1. Download the contents of this repository as ZIP
-2. Unzip the contents of the archive into your Houdini home folder (e.g. `C:\Users\<USER>\Documents\houdini19.5`) so as a result you will have `C:\Users\<USER>\Documents\houdini19.5\DimaYCollector`
+2. Unzip the contents of the archive into your Houdini home folder (e.g. `C:\Users\<USER>\Documents\houdini19.5`) so as a result you will have `C:\Users\<USER>\Documents\houdini19.5\hipcollector-main`
+3. **RENAME the folder hipcollector-main with DimaYCollector**
-3. Pick one file `DimaYCollector.json` from there and move it into packages folder of your houdini user directory (create it if it does not exist).
+4. Pick one file `DimaYCollector.json` from there and move it into packages folder of your houdini user directory (create it if it does not exist).
 The full path for example can look like `C:\Users\<USER>\Documents\houdini19.5\packages\DimaYCollector.json`
-4. After Houdini launch, find a new DimaYCollector shelf and a single tool "DimaYCollector" on it.
+5. After Houdini launch, find a new DimaYCollector shelf and a single tool "DimaYCollector" on it.
-5. Enjoy!
+6. Enjoy!